dronekit/dronekit-python/docs/guide/getting_started.rst

 prototype apps on a standard Mac, Windows, or Linux computer using a *simulated* autopilot.

-This topic explains how to set up and run DroneKit-Python (within MAVProxy) on the different host operating systems and then run a basic DroneKit app.
+This topic explains how to set up and run DroneKit-Python on the different host operating systems and then create and run a basic DroneKit app.